 In November, the second and final Paradise record by the Harptones was issued: "My Success (It All Depends On You)" and "I've Got A Notion."
 Also in November (beginning on the 4th), the Harptones played another week at the Apollo, this time, as part of a Dr. Jive show.
 They shared the stage with Bo Diddley, Bill Doggett, the Jacks, the Flamingos, Dakota Staton, the Heartbeats, Howling Wolf, Etta James, and the Willis "Gator Tail" Jackson Orchestra.

-By the end of the year, Leo Rogers had pulled the Harptones away from Old Town.
+Another big deal: by the end of 1955, Leo Rogers had pulled the Harptones away from Old Town.
 He had just set up Andrea Records (with new partner Sid Arky), and the Harptones ended up having a single Andrea release, issued in March 1956: "What Is Your Decision" and "Gimmie Some" (both fronted by Willie).
 Additionally, they recorded another version of "My Memories Of You" and "High Flyin' Baby."

 But who were the Harptones at this point?
 Both Nicky Clark and Billy Brown had departed, and Cita had picked up Bobby Spencer (who had sung, or would sing, formally or informally, with half the New York groups around at the time).
 So for that session, the group was Willie Winfield, Raoul Cita, William Dempsey, Jimmy Beckum, and Bobby Spencer.
 This was the only session Bobby Spencer was on; Billy Brown returned soon after.